rahulguptaio/okrlist/README.md

 ### Assumptions

-Parent cateogory of items is same as objectives category Invalid parentId attributes that do not have their own entry need to be displayed Index of the objectives will repeat with alphabet sequence, if number exceeds 25th index
+Parent cateogory of items is same as objectives category

+Invalid parentId attributes that do not have their own entry need not to be displayed

+Index of the objectives will repeat with alphabet sequence, if number exceeds 25th index